codepath-covid-app/codepath-app/README.md

 - [x] User can create a new account
 - [x] User can login
+* User can select a category and view businesses related to that category
-* User can select nearby helpers and create a shopping list specifying a location for delivery
+* User can select various products or services to request from a business
-* User can view helpers in their area
+* User can view availability of businesses and fill in time slots to have their products delivered or to have service performed
-* User can view helper availability

 **Optional Nice-to-have Stories**

-* User can rate users helping with tasks.
+* User can rate business services.
-* User can view tags specifying if a person is elderly/handicapped, in order to prioritize tasks.
 * User can pay for tasks.
+* User can view history of tasks requested from businesses.

 App : https://imgur.com/a/kSynqMv.gif